 Fur seals & crayfish – Point Kean in Kaikoura & Ohau Point (27km north)

 One of the reasons we always stop in Kaikoura is to visit the seals at Point Kean.
 You’re likely to see the seals as soon as you pull in to the car park – for many, the hot tarmac is a good resting place.
 (Seal viewing free)

 Crayfish – On the way to Point Kean, the Seafood BBQ serves Kaikoura on a plate – kai = food and koura = crayfish.

 About 20 minutes north of Kaikoura, on the way to Ohau Point (see below), you can visit Nins Bin, or our koura choice – Cays Crays.
 Our crayfish (below) was $36 – seafood connoisseurs we’re not …..it tasted … fishy.
 Nin’s Bin, on the sea side of the road, is a particularly scenic stop to make.

 Fur seals at Ohau Point (27 km north of Kaikoura)

-At Ohau Point there’s a car park and seal viewing area right next to the highway.
-The seals are often quite active, sliding into the water and clambering over rocks.
-Nearby is the Ohau Stream Walk, from April – September you’re likely to see curious seal pups playing in the water.
+At Ohau Point there’s a seal viewing area next to the highway.
+The seals are often active, sliding into the water and clambering over rocks.
+(Note: Earthquake damage to State Highway 1 has changed Ohau Point but there is still a big seal viewing area).

 Royal Albatross Centre, Otago Peninsula, Dunedin